 Create a More Secure Cloud Environment

-No, this isn’t a list of great places to buy gift cards ─ although you can buy them from these organizations.
-Rather, these are some of the big-name companies that suffered data breaches in 2018.
+No, this isn’t a list of potential companies to invest in or the best places to work (even though they might be.)
+Rather, these are some of the big-name companies that suffered data breaches in 2021.

 A “good chance” is the answer ─ if you incorporate the right security measures.

 With each large-scale cyber-attack and every less-publicized strike, the IT community is expanding the depth and breadth of its security knowledge.
 Existing vulnerabilities are being identified and fixes for them rolled out.
 More advanced monitoring services and diagnostics tools are preventing many so-called “bad actors” actors from being successful in their exploits.